vladephp/Javascript-notes/README.md

 In other cases, partial application is useful when we have a very generic function, and want a less universal variant of it for convenience.

 For instance, we have a function send(from, to, text).
 Then, inside a user object we may want to use a partial variant of it: sendTo(to, text) that sends from the current user.

+# Hoisting

+Hoisting means “moving to the beginning of a scope.”
+Function declarations are hoisted completely, variable declarations only partially.
+Function declarations are completely hoisted.
+That allows you to call a function before it has been declared.

+ES5: var - hoist

+ES6: const, let - temporary dead zone